MoWenMAH/LegacyMC/README.md

     - ① Analyzed the plugins needed for the server (Fig. 2) and got them from bukkit.org.
 Studied the guides left by each authors and debugged the individual plugins.
     - ② Installed several backported add-ons for IC2.
 (Ver 1.0.0)
   - **2. August 2**: Launched open beta.
+  - (I rented a cloud server running Ubuntu and connected to it via SSH shell."Back then, I thought SSH was strictly for remote access, just like Windows Remote Desktop.
+But later, while working with a dictionary pen (YDP031, running Android) (Figure 3), I realized SSH could also connect to a local OS.
+That's when it clicked for me: SSH is actually a tool for controlling an OS, and can be accessed by any OS.
+Describing it as a 'shell' is so spot on!
+XD.This later proved helpful when I was researching iOS downgrades)
 - **(4) 2026**: *(Subsequent updates mostly focused on feature additions and bug fixes.
 For detailed changes, please refer to #dev-log)*
   - **1. February**:
     - ① Ver 1.1.0 (Since I couldn't find the Randman plugin (which relies on WorldBorder) back in July 2025, I had to generate random coordinates in 'the World' and use the Multiverse-Portals plugin to link 'the Lobby' to those coordinates to simulate random teleportation.)